ActionPL/duckstation_openbios_savestates/SLUS-00581/README.md

 **Description:**

+All tracks and car sets unlocked.
 Starts at main menu with "VERSUS RACE" option highlighted.